 A summary of your travel options is set out below or you can plan your best route by public transport using the TFL Journey Planner.

-Please note: Holloway Road station will be exit-only before and after matches with pre match eastbound trains non-stopping.
+Please note: Holloway Road station will be exit-only before matches and closed for up to 2 hours after the match.
+Pre-match eastbound trains non-stopping.
 Drayton Park is also closed on match days.